 Cloud Storage Opens Up New Capabilities

 Sometimes people worry that cloud storage will be too slow.
 Where this is true, it is almost always due to poor cloud implementation.
-B2 is online, meaning that the time-to-first-byte is almost zero, whereas other cloud solutions such as Amazon Glacier are cold storage, meaning that the time-to-first-byte ranges from at best one to two hours, but in general six to twelve hours.
+Backblaze B2 Cloud Storage is online, meaning that the time-to-first-byte is almost zero, whereas other cloud solutions such as Amazon Glacier are cold storage, meaning that the time-to-first-byte ranges from at best one to two hours, but in general six to 12 hours.
 Anything that is to replace an LTO solution needs to match or beat the capacity and speed of the incumbent solution, and good workflow design can ensure that restores are done as promptly as possible and direct to where the media is needed.

 But what about those nasty egress costs?
 People can get caught off guard when this is not budgeted for correctly, or when their workflow does not make good use of simple solutions such as proxies.
 Regardless of whether your archive is located on LTO or in the cloud, proxies are critical to keeping accessibility up and costs and restore times down.
 By default, when we deploy Cubix for clients we always generate a frame accurate proxy for video content, often devalued through the use of burnt-in timecode (BITC), logos, and overlays.
 Generated using open source transcoders, they are incredibly cost effective to generate and are often only a fraction of the size of the source files.
-These proxies, which can also be stored and served directly from B2 storage, are then used throughout all our portals to allow users to search, find, and view content.
+These proxies, which can also be stored and served directly from B2 Cloud Storage, are then used throughout all our portals to allow users to search, find, and view content.
 This avoids the time and cost required to restore the high resolution master files.
 Only when the exact content required is found is a restore submitted for the full-resolution masters.

 Multiple Copies Stored at Multiple Locations by Multiple Providers